 - Performance Planning and Review: In addition to regular on-the-job feedback, every employee participates in an annual performance review.
 The performance discussion is a two-way process where each employee reviews his/her immediate supervisor and the supervisor reviews each employee.
 It is our goal to provide excellent service to our external customers, the citizens of Wenatchee, as well as our internal customers, City of Wenatchee employees.

-- Labor Relations: The City has the following three bargaining units: The Wenatchee Police Guild, International Association of Firefighters Local #453, and the Association of Federal, State, County and Municipal Employees (AFSCME) #846.
+- Labor Relations: The City has the following two bargaining units: The Wenatchee Police Guild and the Association of Federal, State, County and Municipal Employees (AFSCME) #846.
 HR represents the City in contract negotiations for these unions.
 In addition we have a group of non-represented employees in administrative and management positions.

 - Legal Compliance: The HR staff works closely with employment law experts to comply with wage issues, collective bargaining, equal opportunity, affirmative action, discrimination, harassment, disabilities, medical claims, worker compensation, benefits administration and more.
 We work with management staff and other employees to ensure the City’s decisions and actions are within established boundaries and represent the City in administrative claims and appeals.
 Much of our time is devoted to counseling and training on employment regulations.